rloadd/on_arc/README.md

 ### Testing as dev

-We can run the same tests that the development team has integrated in CI/CD.
-More precisely, there is a makefile that allows you to build the artifacts of the project, to run the tests and finally to stop everything when the tests are done.
+We can run the same tests the development team has integrated in CI/CD.
+More precisely, there is a Makefile that allows you to build the artifacts of the project, to run the tests and finally to stop everything when the tests are done.

 ```
 git clone https://github.com/bitcoin-sv/arc